 Add a New Subsection (6.4.4) under Section 6.4

-Add the following text to A/341 as a new Section 6.4.4, to be placed after Section 6.4.3.
+The text below would be added to A/341 as a new Section 6.4.4, to be placed after Section 6.4.3.

-“6.4.4 Optional Carriage of Picture Timing Information with Coded Pictures
+“6.4.4 Carriage of Picture Timing Information with Coded Pictures

-ATSC 3.0 does not mandate the carriage of Picture Timing SEI messages.
-However, some broadcast signals are redistributed to viewers by MVPD networks that require a Picture Timing SEI message.
-The pic_struct, source_scan_type, duplicate_flag and other elements contained within the Picture Timing SEI message indicate whether a picture should be displayed as a frame or as one or more fields.
-This is relevant to ATSC because streams can potentially originate from mixed source types (e.g., interlace or progressive).
-Consistent availability of this information at the decoder is necessary for the rendering engine to display decoded pictures correctly.
-In order to support interoperability with such networks, Picture Timing Information may be carried within a prefix Picture Timing SEI message for each coded picture as specified in section 7.1.7 of ANSI/SCTE 215-1 [ref].
+ATSC broadcasts may carry streams originated from mixed source types (e.g., interlace, progressive, frame repeated signals), in which case consistent availability of the Picture Timing Information SEI message at the decoder is necessary for the rendering engine to display decoded pictures correctly.
+In addition, in some regions these broadcast signals are likely to be redistributed to viewers by MVPD networks using the SCTE suite of standards, which requires that the Picture Timing Information SEI be sent with each coded picture.
+The pic_struct, source_scan_type, duplicate_flag and other elements contained within the Picture Timing SEI message indicate whether a picture should be displayed as a frame, duplicate frames, or as one or more fields.

+Picture Timing Information shall be carried within a prefix Picture Timing Information SEI message for each coded picture as specified in section 7.1.7 of ANSI/SCTE 215-1 [ref], and the frame_field_info_present_flag in the VUI shall be set to 1 as specified in section 7.1.5 of ANSI/SCTE 215-1 [ref].
 In a single layer CVS stream, this is a single prefix SEI message associated with every coded picture.
 In a scalable stream, this is a single prefix SEI message associated with every coded picture in the base layer stream.

-If this method of carriage of Picture Timing SEI messages is employed to fulfill broadcast signal retransmission requirements for some MVPD networks or for the use of mixed type sources in a broadcast signal, carriage of Picture Timing SEI data shall be as specified in Section 7.1.7 of ANSI/SCTE 215-1[ref].”
+Note (informative): Legacy deployments may exist which involve homogeneous source signal (e.g., progressive only) services, and in which no receiving entities in the ecosystem require the Picture Timing Information SEI message.
+Receiver implementations will ideally be able to decode streams that include Picture Timing Information SEI messages (legacy receivers may “gracefully ignore” the messages) and streams that do not include Picture Timing Information SEI messages.

 End of Document